Home /Compare /Pistachio vs Mint

 Can you use pistachio and mint together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.63:1.
-Use pistachio as the dominant/darker color and mint as the accent or highlight.
+Yes.
+Both pistachio and mint are green shades, so they pair naturally in a monochromatic palette.
+Use pistachio as the dominant color and mint as the accent or highlight.

 What is the hex code for pistachio?+